 A very simple answer to this extremely complex issue is the wrongful death doctrine.
 A wrongful death occurs when an individual dies or is killed due to the negligence or misconduct of another.
 Wrongful acts include such things as an intentional attack, battery, death during the commission of a crime, manslaughter, and murder.

 In order to bring a wrongful death claim after the decedent has passed for benefit of the estate, a personal representative must bring the claim.
-A personal representative may include the administrator of the estate.
-A personal representative may also include the decedent’s children, parents, siblings, or legal guardians.
+A personal representative is typically the administrator of the estate.
+However, in situations where a personal representative does not exist, for instance, if the deceased was a child, Arkansas permits an eligible “heir-at-law” to file a claim.
+According to the law, an heir includes the decedent’s surviving children, parents, siblings, or legal guardians.
 Any of these persons may be deemed personal representatives of the estate and are proprietaries in bringing a wrongful death claim.
+If you have any questions regarding your eligibility to file a claim on behalf of a loved one, contact our Arkansas wrongful death lawyers.

 The elements of a wrongful death claim vary depending on the jurisdiction in which your claim is brought.
 In Bentonville (and Arkansas generally), wrongful death claims must include the following: